jvatic/marbles-js/README.md

 - Want a framework to do the heavy lifting without becoming opaque
 - Are human and sometimes need to debug things

-There are seven major components to make your life easier when working with the DOM, HTTP requests, data, and routing.
+There are seven major components to make your life easier when working with the HTTP requests, data, and routing.

-## `Marbles.DOM`

-Provides you with what should exist natively but doesn't (yet) and doesn't reinvent the wheel for everything already at your disposal.

 ## `Marbles.HTTP`